Injuries are the leading cause of death for children in the United States, according to the CDC.

 Many of these injuries happen at home, where we expect our families to be safest.

-Learn how you can keep your home’s littlest inhabitants (or guests) safer.
+Follow these tips from Safe Kids Worldwide to keep your home’s littlest inhabitants (or guests) safer.

 Make Windows Safer